mhn17/node-mock-proxy/README.md

 ## How to use
 ### Configuration
+Copy the config/default-example.json file and name it config/default.json.
-Configure the application by editing the config file "config/default.json".
+Configure the application by editing the "config/default.json" file.

 ### Create mocks
 Create a new file in the "mocks" folder with a mocked web service response.
 The sub folders and the file name need to match the path of the web service URL.
 E.g. for a URL like "http://localhost/some/simple/path", the file needs to placed in a folder "mocks/some/simple" and named "path.txt".